 From introduction to advanced courses in R, Python, SQL and Git, to machine learning and industry-specific modeling, our professional training courses can be modified to fit your organization's needs.

 Our instructors are either published authors in the field of data science or professors at prominent universities.
 Most are both.

 COURSES WE OFFER

 Introduction to R

-We begin with an introduction to the RStudio user interface, familiarizing students with the R programming language and providing a general overview of its efficiency and capacity via tools and packages.
+We begin with an introduction to the Posit user interface, familiarizing students with the R programming language and providing a general overview of its efficiency and capacity via tools and packages.